 Cultural sensitivity is highly relevant in the Arctic tourism context, where local and Indigenous livelihoods and environments are tethered to dynamics of recent tourism growth and decline, climate change, and colonial power relations.
 At the same time, the notion of cultural sensitivity is inadequately conceptualized and used in tourism contexts.
 ARCTISEN knowledge collective has developed a framework of cultural sensitivity for developing tourism services and products, and approaching tourism encounters.
 This framework enhances stakeholders’ self-determination, intra- and intercultural understanding, respect, empowerment and inclusion together with economic development solutions.

 What is cultural sensitivity?

 "What is cultural sensitivity?" has been discussed during the project lifetime in various events, with stakeholders, during benchmark etc to form a mutual understanding about the concept.
-Recently, the project has created an infographic about cultural sensitivity (see below).
-Cultural sensitivity will be discussed also from various point of views in the future online course.
+The project has created an infographic about cultural sensitivity (see below).
+Cultural sensitivity is discussed from various point of views also in the ARCTISEN online courses.

 How the project will adapt cultural sensitivity to the activities

-The project will adapt many exisiting tools of tourism development, such as toolkits, benchmarking, workshops and co-creation, to a new thing: developing culturally sensitive tourism business.
-The project builds on existing best practices and business solutions, such as, cultural certification system SápmiExperience in Sweden and a culturally sustainable marketing approach in Greenland.
+The project has adapted exisiting tools of tourism development, such as toolkits, benchmarking, workshops and co-creation, to developing culturally sensitive tourism business.
+The project has built on existing best practices and business solutions, such as, cultural certification system SápmiExperience in Sweden and a culturally sustainable marketing approach in Greenland.
 Instead of developing Sámi tourism in one country or between the Scandinavian countries and Russia, also other Indigenous peoples are included in the project in order to learn from their experiences and practises.
 At the same time, new cooperation and networks will be built together to support the development of culturally sensitive tourism business in all project countries.